 In Spring 2018, Community Talks will take up a new theme – “Sefarad and Beyond.”

 In February, the series will feature an evening with the celebrated author and journalist, Ariel Sabar, "Paradise Lost and Found."
 Sabar is a winner of the National Book Critics Circle Award for his novel, My Father’s Paradise: A Son’s Search for his Jewish Past in Kurdish Iraq.

 In March, we welcome celebrated scholar Aviva Ben-Ur, Professor of Judaic and Near Eastern Studies at the University of Massachusetts-Amherst, for a public lecture titled, "Jewish Autonomy in a Slave Society: The Eurafrican Jews of Suriname, South Africa."

-In April, we are pleased to feature renowned Sephardic scholar, Professor Esther Benbassa, who will serve as the Program in Jewish Studies’ 2018 Sondra and Howard Bender Visiting Scholar.
-Benbassa, a French-Turkish-Israeli, is a member of the French Senate and an award-winning historian and politician.
+In April, we are pleased to feature the Program in Jewish Studies’ 2018 Sondra and Howard Bender Visiting Scholar.

-As a subscriber at the suggested $180 level, you guarantee your spot at all of our Community Talks events throughout the 2017-2018 academic year and will receive invitations to sneak previews of upcoming events and exclusive offers, including intimate dinners and salons with visiting speakers.
+As a subscriber at the $50 level, you guarantee your spot at the reaminder of the this spring's Community Talks events as well as our 2018-2019 lineup featuring our new theme, Yiddish Menschlichkeit: Explorations of a Yiddish Speaking People.
+You will also receive invitations to sneak previews of upcoming events and exclusive offers, including intimate dinners and salons with our upcoming Community Talks Speakers.